mosets/docs/importer.md

 - The field separator is comma `,`, and the fields should be enclosed by double quote `"` if the values contains comma.
 - Your CSV file should be saved with **UTF8** encoding and **LF** (Line Feed) line endings.
 - Use the "**Dry Run**" option to check if your CSV file is properly formatted.
 Dry run will scan your CSV file and report any errors if it finds any.
 Importing using the dry-run option does not write any data to your database.
+- The order of the column does not matter.

 > One of the most common issue importing CSV file is when your file is not using **UTF-8** encoding or **LF** line endings.
 When you're doing a dry-run, you may find out that MT Importer detects your entire file as the column header (not using LF line endings); or it may not import non-latin characters (not using UTF-8 encoding).